Lotte Mart: Vietnam

-On December 18, 2008, Lotte Mart established its first Vietnamese branch in District 7 of Ho Chi Minh City.
+On December 18, 2008, Lotte Mart established its first Vietnamese branch in District 7, Ho Chi Minh City as Lotte Mart South Saigon.
+As of 2025, there are 15 stores in Vietnam, including cities are Ho Chi Minh City, Hanoi, Cần Thơ, Biên Hòa, Thuận An, Bình Dương, Vinh, Vũng Tàu, Nha Trang, Phan Thiết.
+The Lotte Mart West Lake is part of the Lotte Mall West Lake Hanoi, the first Lotte Mall complex in the nation.

 Toys "R" Us

 Lotte Mart made a licensed contract with Toys "R" Us in December 2007.
 The first Toys R Us opened in South Korea on December 8, 2007.
 It was opened in the 37000 sqft Lotte Mart Guro Branch in Seoul, Korea.
 Other Toys R Us locations are in Guri, Incheon, Samsan, and Jamsil.
 The Lotte Mart Company planned to open 20 more Toys R Us stores by 2012.